felicitafe/CustomImageGenerator/README.md

   <img src="3.png" width="200">
 </p>

-This script generates an image of 'random' circles based on your birth date, favorite color, and the city live in?.
-Circles are in a square frame.
+This script generates an image of 'random' circles based on your birth date, favorite color, and the city live in?
+And yes, circles are in a square frame.